 Hegemonic (ideology and culture)

-I engage these different dimensional lenses across all spheres of my work.
+Deb engages these different dimensional lenses across all spheres of her work.

 Collins, P. H. (2002).
 Black feminist thought: Knowledge, consciousness, and the politics of empowerment.
 Routledge.

-I resist generalization when it comes to learning, science, and justice efforts.
-Instead of scaling efforts that have been successful in one location we can think of spreading ideas from one area to another with local contextualization for place.
+Dr. Morrison resists generalization when it comes to learning, science, and justice efforts.
+Instead of scaling efforts that have been successful in one location, she encourages us to think of spreading ideas from one area to another with local contextualization for place, culture, and context.
 The sharing of values, ideas, and principles through visions of practice in particular contexts allows for meaningful learning across diverse spaces.
-As a result of this stance, I find myself working across many different scales and taking a network approach to learning.
+As a result of this stance, Deb finds herself working across many different scales and taking a network approach to learning.